Destiny1405/Simple-To-Do/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Challenges encountered while building the app:

+* Learning Kotlin syntax
+* Figuring out which functions needed to be implemented for the RecyclerView
+* Initializing an OnLongClickListener for the delete feature in the MainActivity then passing it to the adapter

 ## License